Welcome back!

 Consult your healthcare professionals for advice

-- Before any dental or medical procedures— to verify if it is necessary to stop the anticoagulants to prevent any bleeding complications.
+- Before any dental or medical procedures, your doctor needs to determine if you should temporarily stop your anticoagulants to prevent any excessive bleeding during the procedure.

 Seek medical attention